turrisjs/generator-turris/README.md

 `$ yo turris:docker`
 Generates a [docker](https://www.docker.com/) environment for the project with all the requirements included.
+If you want to pack existing application use this generator command.

 `$ yo turris:docker-deploy`
-Generates a separate [docker](https://www.docker.com/) environment for the project statical deployment via nginx.
+Creates a new turris.js application with a separate [docker](https://www.docker.com/) environment for the project statical deployment via nginx.
 To deploy the app using it, you will need to:
 1. Compile your app using `npm run deploy` command
 2. Package it into docker container using `docker build -t app-name -f Dockerfile-deploy .` command